Honors College Junior Launches CPR Training Initiative

 The CPR Initiative started by Patil is a campus-wide, student-led project that aims to educate and train all incoming freshmen in hands-only CPR and automated external defibrillators, or AED, use.
 A group of CPR-certified student volunteers serve as facilitators using American Heart Association course materials.

-At last week's National Collegiate Honors Conference in Kansas City, Missouri, Patil's reasearch poster on the CPR Initiative won fourth place in the health sciences category.
+At last week's National Collegiate Honors Conference in Kansas City, Missouri, Patil's research poster on the CPR Initiative won fourth place in the health sciences category.

 Patil, a junior biomedical sciences student and director of the CPR Initiative, began his journey at South differently than most pre-med students.
 He jumped right into patient care during his freshman year through coursework and training in emergency medical services.